Sarai Chisala-Tempelhoff

-Sarai Chisala Tempelhoff or Sarai Chisala-Tempelhoff is a Malawian lawyer and activist.
+Sarai Chisala-Tempelhoff is a Malawian lawyer and activist.
 She was the President of Malawi's Women Lawyers Association from 2017.
 She lobbies the National Assembly on women-related issues and is consulted by the press and leading figures.
-The Gender and Justice Unit that she founded and leads uses the law to improve "gender equality and social and environmental justice".
+The Gender and Justice Unit that she founded and leads, uses the law to improve "gender equality and social and environmental justice".

 Life

+Chisala Tempelhoff was brought up in the village of Madimba on Likoma island.
+She was one of five children.
+Her mother had an MBA and her father was a university lecturer.
+She went to primary school in Zomba, Blantyre and Harare before her secondary education at Phwezi Girls Secondary School and Dominican Convent Secondary School in Harare.

-Chisala Tempelhoff graduated in law from the University of Malawi before she went to South Africa to take a Master of Laws at the University of Pretoria.
+She intended to study humanities but she graduated in law from the University of Malawi in Zomba before she went to South Africa to take a Master of Laws at the University of Pretoria.
 She focused on Human Rights and Democratisation.
-At the University of Memphis, she studied for a Postgraduate Certificate in Gender and Women's Studies.
+She has a Postgraduate Certificate in Gender and Women's Studies from the University of Memphis.

 She worked for the Malawi Human Rights Commission for fifteen years.

 In 2016, she and Monica Twesiime Kirya wrote a review on the state of the law in Uganda and Malawi to combat revenge porn.
-The review noted that although were laws against obscenity, there was no law against revenge porn.
+The review noted that although there were laws against obscenity, there was no law against revenge porn.

 In 2017, she founded Malawi's Gender and Justice Unit where she was the executive director.
 The unit uses the law for "gender equality and social and environmental justice".
 In September 2017 there was a major protest concerning the number of women suffering due to gender-based violence.
 Seven cases were in the news of women who had been disfigured or died.
 Chisala Tempelhoff said that her Women's Lawyers Association was dealing with over ten cases.
 She presented a petition and demanded that any public employee who was guilty of this type of violence should be sacked.
 Clement Mukumbwa who was the Deputy Minister of Gender agreed to look at the issues raised.

 Her Women's Lawyers Association was one of the groups who supported the Minister of Health, Atupele Muluzi, to successfully lobby parliament to de-criminalise the transmission of HIV in December 2017.
+The protest included protests by Zinenani Majawa of the Female Sex workers Association.
 They argued the law was based on fear and not on logic, and the law's continued existence increased violence against women.